-The 20 per cent limit under the authority proposed in resolution 22 is independent of any use of the authorities granted at the 2014, 2015, 2016 and 2017 AGM, which authorities each expired (to the extent unused) at the end of the following year's AGM.
+The 20 per cent limit under the authority proposed in resolution 22 is independent of any use of the authorities granted at previous AGMs, which authorities each expired (to the extent unused) at the end of the following year's AGM.
 The total ECAT1 Securities issued by the Company to date under the previous mandates have utilised less than 20 per cent. of the issued capital in aggregate.

 However, given the increase in regulatory requirements and other external factors, it is currently expected that further issuance of ECAT1 Securities, if undertaken, may over time utilise more than 20 per cent. of the issued capital on an aggregate basis.

-The authority sought under resolution 22 will expire at the end of next year's AGM (or, if earlier, at the close of business on 8 August 2019).
+The authority sought under resolution 22 will expire at the end of next year's AGM (or, if earlier, at the close of business on 7 August 2020).